boqolo/disposocial/report.md

 discover local pop-up communities around them to socialize with.
 I thought this could be potentially useful for a hosted event, club gathering, neighborhood bulletin, or maybe even a classroom.
-Using a Dispo for temporary event rather than creating a group chat means you don't have to think about being bothered with extraneous messages once the purpose of the chat has passed because everyone agrees that the group should disperse after
+Using a Dispo for a temporary event rather than creating a group chat means you don't have to think about being bothered with extraneous messages once the purpose of the chat has passed because everyone agrees that the group should disperse after